 I’m sure employers will be very impressed that you saved the most insightful questions you could think of for the very end of your discussion!
 And they’re probably hoping that they won’t have to spend much time exploring such big questions, so if you time it right, they won’t have to!

 You’ll find out about their challenges soon enough once you’re hired, so why waste energy exploring them during the interview?
 Focus instead on everything about you – your experience, the job titles you’ve held, and the objectives you have for your own career.
 It’s not like having a deep discussion about the company’s, department’s or boss’s issues is going to have any influence.
 That’s not why they hire someone, to solve their challenges, is it?

 No one reads these, right?
 Thank you’s are just an outdated concept that only our grandmothers expected of us.
 Sure, you could go to the effort of trying to write a marketing document that describes why you would be a great addition to their team, based on everything you learned in the interview, but isn’t it THEIR job to take good notes and figure that out for themselves?

 Even if you are going to bother with a thank you, at least don’t waste time writing to everyone you met with – just go straight to the top.
 No one else has any influence, and you don’t really care what they think about you.
 It’s not like the hiring manager might compare notes with them before making a decision!

 Just follow this prescription, and I personally guarantee you won’t be wasting your precious time weighing any annoying job offers!

-And if you are really ready to work on doing the RIGHT things to give yourself the best chance to turn interviews into offers, check out my Interview Boot Camp at:
+But if despite my best efforts, you are really ready to work on doing the RIGHT things to give yourself the best chance to turn interviews into offers, read these.